 Last night, my wife and I had the pleasure of meeting and having dinner at our home with Uri Zaki.
-Mr. Zaki is the US representative of the Israeli human rights organization, B'tselem
+Mr. Zaki is the US representative of the Israeli human rights organization, B'tselem.

 B'tselem does great work, documenting and publicizing the lives of Palestinians in the occupied West Bank and Gaza Strip.
 As an Israeli organization, based in Jerusalem, B'tselem enjoys solid relationships with the Israeli political establishment and media.